ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Science Benchmark: A New Benchmark for Complex Databases

 \item \emph{Columns relevant for Applying Math Operators:} These columns are chosen by our sampling algorithm to apply certain math operators.
 Identifying these columns ensures that there will be no unexpected randomness among the operands, such as \textit{T1.length - T2.area} -- which is not meaningful.

 \item \emph{Semantically Meaningful Table and Column Names}.
-Since complex, scientific databases often contain table and column names that are not easily interpretable for humans (e.g., \emph{ra} stands for \emph{right ascension}), we introduce human-readable aliases, which spell out the abbreviated table and column names and assist the SQL-to-NL system.
+Since complex, scientific databases often contain table and column names that are not easily interpretable for humans (e.g., \emph{ra} stands for \emph{right ascension}), we introduce human-readable aliases, which spell out the abbreviated table and column names.
 This facilitates both the automatic SQL-to-NL generation as well as the manual creation of NL/SQL pairs since the domain experts are aided with more meaningful names.

 Let us revisit the SQL-statement query Q2 of our running example in Section \ref{sec:running_example}.
 It is not clear, what attribute \textit{s.z} is referring to, since there is no extra information about the column \textit{z} in table \textit{specobj}.
 However, given the logical alias of \textit{s.z}, we are able to see that \textit{s.z} stands for redshift, which can then be rewritten as \textit{spectroscopic\_object.redshift}.
 Using the same transformation on all tables and columns, we obtain the readable and semantically meaningful SQL query which facilitates the development of the corresponding NL questions.